City of Gaddafi's birth and death buried under rubble

 The money found its way out of the meeting rooms and into the streets and households of Sirte, too.
 Reporters who have been in the town in the last week say that some homes seemed to enjoy a standard of living a good tick above many other places in the country.

-NTC fighters looted belongings and flatscreen TVs, expensive computers and jewelry were all seen being carried away.
+NTC fighters looted belongings and flatscreen TVs, expensive computers and jewellery were all seen being carried away.
 One anti-Gaddafi soldier was even seen by Reuters pushing a Porsche up the street.

-Still, for all of the money that poured into Gaddafi's favored the guidebooks remained unimpressed.
+Still, for all of the money that poured into Gaddafi's favoured the guidebooks remained unimpressed.

 It's people, though, remain grateful to a man who they saw as a father figure.
 The almost complete destruction that has been laid to much of his showcase town may, analysts fear, embitter them against the country's revolution to such an extent it could hamper efforts to keep the country stable.